fbpx

 With a career spanning more than 23 years, O’Neill has managed nonprofit organizations that serve elders in various stages of life.
 He served as president/CEO of a retirement community in Spokane and as the administrator of a faith-based nursing home in Tacoma.
 He also held board positions with several eldercare industry groups and has been called upon to speak as an expert witness.

 Most recently, O’Neill worked as campus administrator for a faith-based nonprofit health care organization in Des Moines, Washington.
-That company offers independent living, assisted living, caregiving and home health services, skilled nursing and adult day health on a 43-acre campus.
+That company offers independent living, assisted living, caregiving and home health services, skilled health care and adult day health on a 43-acre campus.

 When asked why he decided to accept the new position and relocate to Lynden, O’Neill said, “Our decision was based on two things: the opportunity to help a respected organization and the quality of life Whatcom County has to offer.